 My Path to Personal Knowledge Management (PKM)

-I’ve learned two corollaries about my memory:
+I have two corollaries about my memory:

 - I can’t remember anything without a point of reference

-Ontologies for Structure
+See Your Invisible Ontologies for

 Developing specific categorical frameworks (ontologies) for the purpose of creating organizational patterns (structures).

-Models for Task Management
+Models for Task Management Specifically

-Not about choosing a system to be effective, it’s about finding one with categories that match how I naturally think.
+Task management is its own subdomain of PKM and not something to confuse with knowledge management as a whole.
+It’s again not about choosing a system to be effective, it’s about finding one with categories that match how I naturally think.

 - Eisenhower Matrix (Urgent / Important) – urgency doesn’t align well to how I think